- I've got an employee who is not working out. Can I let him go?

 Employee Promissory Notes Prohibited

 Governs ability of employers to compel employees to give notes to the employer to reimburse items like training costs if the employee leaves the employer.
-Applies to employers with twenty-six or more employees.
+Applies to employers with 26 or more employees.
 C.G.S. § 31-51r.

 Laws that Apply to All Employers Regardless of Size